davemacdo/vuepress-curriculum/docs/comp-2/unit-2/non-classical-research-and-listening.md

 	- list of elements from your model that you will use (one or more)
 	- list of elements from the classical tradition that you will use (two or more)
 - **Class presentation:** We may not get to everyone, but be prepared to play part of your model recording in class and talk about the musical elements you identified.

+## Rubric

+### Link and description (2 points)

+- 2: The link works and description is clear.
+- 0: The link or description are unclear.

+### Listening and planning (3 points)

+- 3: Elements identified from the model are clear and separate from Western tradition.
+Elements from outside the model are clear.
+- 2: Elements are identified, but may not be clear, or may not be distinct to either the model or the Western tradition.
+- 0: Elements are poorly identified or difficult to understand.